Aptomi/k8s-app-engine/docs/language.md

 ## Contract
 Once a service is defined, it has to be exposed through a [contract](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Contract).

-Contract represents a consumable service.
+Contracts represent a consumable service.
 When someone wants to consume an instance of a service, it has to be done through a contract.
-When a service depends on another service instance, this dependency has to be dependency on a contract as well.
+When a service depends on another service instance, this dependency has to be a dependency on a contract as well.

-Contract has a number of contexts, which define different implementations of that contract.
-Each context allows you to define specific implementation and criteria under which it will be picked.
+A Contract can have a number of contexts, which define different implementations of that contract.
+Each context allows you to define the specific implementation and criteria under which it will be picked.
-It means that a contract will be fulfilled via one of the defined contexts at runtime, based on the defined criteria.
-Different parameters/services can be picked based on based on type of the environment (e.g. 'dev' vs. 'prod'), based on properties of a consumer (e.g. which 'team' consumer belongs to), based on time of the day, or any other labels/properties.
-It can also control whether the service instance will be dedicated or shared.
+This means that a contract will be fulfilled via one of the defined contexts at runtime, based on the defined criteria.
+Different parameters/services can be picked based on the type of environment (e.g. `dev` vs. `prod`), the properties of a consumer (e.g. which 'team' a consumer belongs to), the time of day, or any other user-defined labels/properties.
+A contract can also control whether the service instance will be dedicated or shared.

-For example, a team responsible for running databases can define a contract for "sql-database" and its specific implementations:
+For example, a team responsible for running databases can define a contract for `sql-database` and its specific implementations.
+In the code-snippet below, we see two contexts defined for the `sql-database` context:
-* 'dev' - for people from 'dev' team, which will be implemented via instantiating service 'sqlite'
+* `dev` - For people from the 'dev' team, which will be implemented via instantiating the `sqlite` service.
-* 'prod' - for people from outside of 'dev' team, which will be implemented via instantiating service 'mysql'
+* `prod` - For people outside of the 'dev' team, which will be implemented via instantiating the `mysql` service.
 ```yaml
 - kind: contract
   metadata: